mstksg/inCode/copy/entries/monad-plus-2.md

 signature.
 But because you believe me when I say that List is a MonadPlus...this should work, right?  `guard` should work for any MonadPlus, because every MonadPlus has an `mzero` (fail).  `return` should work for any MonadPlus, too --- it wouldn't be a MonadPlus without `return` implemented!
+We don't know exactly what failing and succeeding looks like in a list yet...but if you know it's a MonadPlus (which List is, in the standard library), you know that it *has* these concepts defined somewhere.

 So, how is list a meaningful MonadPlus?
 Simple: a "failure" is an empty list.
 A "success" is a non-empty list.